edwardnagy/flow_coordinator/README.md

 ```

 In your screen widget, use `FlowCoordinatorMixin.of<MyScreenListener>(context)`
-to retrieve the nearest Flow Coordinator that implements the listener interface,
+to retrieve the nearest Flow Coordinator that implements the listener interface.
-and call the appropriate method when a navigation event occurs:
+Call the appropriate method when a navigation event occurs:

 ```dart
 class MyScreen extends StatelessWidget {